qiangxue/go-env/README.md

 - Only public struct fields will be populated
 - If the field has an `env` tag, use the tag value as the name, unless the tag value is `-` in which case it means the field should NOT be populated.
-- If the field has no `env` tag, turn the field name into snake format and use that as the name.
-For example, a field name `HostName` will be turned into `Host_Name`, and `MyURL` becomes `My_URL`.
+- If the field has no `env` tag, turn the field name into UPPER_SNAKE_CASE format and use that as the name.
+For example, a field name `HostName` will be turned into `HOST_NAME`, and `MyURL` becomes `MY_URL`.
-- Names are turned into upper case and prefixed with the specified prefix when they are used to look up in the environment variables.
+- Names are prefixed with the specified prefix when they are used to look up in the environment variables.

 By default, prefix `APP_` will be used.
 You can customize the prefix by using `env.New()` to create a customized loader.
 For example,